RobotNerd/prose-english-format/README.md

     the dictionary of the text editor.
 This is to ensure that these names are not shown as misspellings by built-in spell checkers.
     This is useful, for example, for invented names in fictional stories.
-  - Spell checking of these patterns should only occur for prose files in the same project as the configuration file from which the name patterns were loaded.
+  - Spell checking of these patterns should only occur for proze files in the same project as the configuration file from which the name patterns were loaded.
 The names unique to one story should not be permanently added to the spelling dictionary so they don't bleed